 February and March are slower times for many places that depend on volunteers.
 Consider adding a regular volunteer opportunity to your New Year Resolution list, too.

 Nicholas House – This awesome organization assists homeless families and helps them get back on their feet.
-Their Christmas program is filled now, but they are still looking for help in other ways.
 For almost 30 years volunteers have cooked and served dinner to the families of Nicholas House.

 El Refugio – This is a hospitality house outside Stewart Detention Center.
 Its purpose is to serve the family and friends of men under immigration detention and, thus, separated from their loved ones.

 There are a number of ways to assist these families, including visitations, clothing, and food.
 Our family regularly makes meals for El Refugio, so this is organization is close to our heart.
-Please take the time to read just one story of many represented by El Refugio.
+Volunteer information can be found HERE.

 Project Linus – Do you know how to crochet or knit?
 Time to teach the kids!
 I learned to crochet from my Grandma, but I learned to knit from YouTube videos online.
 Create a blanket together for an ill or traumatized child.
-Here are the blanket drop off locations in Georgia.
+In the Atlanta area, a blanket drop-off location is located at JOANN Fabric and Craft, 501 Roberts Ct., Kennesaw, GA.
 Don’t know what to make?
 Patterns are available online.